JustCh3cco-19/errormeasurement/README.md

 ## How it works:
 The user needs to input the following information:

-- The number of variables of the function;
+- The number of variables of the function
-- The mathematical function;
+- The mathematical function
-- The values of the variables;
+- The values of the variables
-- The variances of the variables;
+- The variances of the variables
-- The covariances of the variables;
+- The covariances of the variables
-- The code then calculates the variance of the function using the following formula: var = Σ(xi * xj * cov_mat[i,j]);
+- The code then calculates the variance of the function using the following formula: var = Σ(xi * xj * cov_mat[i,j])

 where:

-- xi is the first derivative of f() with respect to variable i;
+- xi is the first derivative of f() with respect to variable i
-- xj is the first derivative of f() with respect to variable j;
+- xj is the first derivative of f() with respect to variable j
-- cov_mat[i,j] is the covariance between variables i and j;
+- cov_mat[i,j] is the covariance between variables i and j
-- The first derivative of f() with respect to each variable is calculated using the SymPy module.
+- The first derivative of f() with respect to each variable is calculated using the SymPy module

 - The covariance between two variables is calculated as the average of the squared products of the variable values.

-# Output:
+# Output
 ## The code prints the following results:

-- The mathematical function entered by the user;
+- The mathematical function entered by the user
-- The values of the variables entered by the user;
+- The values of the variables entered by the user
-- The variances entered by the user;
+- The variances entered by the user
-- The covariances entered by the user;
+- The covariances entered by the user
-- The calculated variance of the function;
+- The calculated variance of the function
-- The standard deviation of the function;
+- The standard deviation of the function

 # Data Download
 ## The code also provides an option to download the user-entered data.
 To do this, the user must click the "Download Data" button.
 The code creates a text file with the user-entered data and downloads it to the user's computer.